-Table Name Base Information Population Approach C ourse Methodology A Reference ltem Actual / Estimate Source Methodology Assumptions Services Provided DDP uses customer data to from a scheduling tool to classify services into the categories by the template.
+Table Base Information Population Approach 0 Mathadalawa Name Reference Item Actual / Estimate Source Methodology Assumptions Services Provided DDP uses customer data to from a scheduling tool to classify services into the categories by the template.
 Provided to non-related parties All services were provided to non-related parties as sourced from the data in the scheduling tool.
 Provided to related parties No services were provided to related parties.